 When you’re in the province, there are two great, frequently updated options for finding out if the conditions are favourable to see them:

 - My Aurora Forecast.
-Download the Aurora app to see the likelihood of viewing the aurora borealis no matter where you are, taking into account the activity and cloud coverage.
+Download the Aurora app to see the likelihood of viewing the aurora borealis no matter where you are, considering the activity and cloud coverage.
 You can also set alerts to notify you when the lights are most active in your area.
-If you’re game for a 2 am wake-up call to hustle you outside to see them, this app will give you a notification.
+If you’re game for a 2 am wake-up call to hustle you outside to see them, this app will notify you.

 - Aurorawatch.
 The University of Alberta (based in Edmonton) set up a website to track northern lights activity in the area, and some other parts of Alberta.
 It’s not the most well-constructed website, but the information is up-to-date and helpful.